Three Headed Monster

 Officials in Larkana, Sindh Province, learned of unexpected HIV infections in children in Ratodero in late April 2019 and almost immediately began to investigate, arranging for HIV tests on demand.
-As of 16 August, the investigation found 996 HIV-positive persons out of 33,579 screened.
-The 996 HIV-positive persons included 180 adults and 816 children.
+As of 8 November 2019 (>6 months later), >36,000 people had come for tests, of which 1,160 had HIV — 925 children aged 0-12 years old, 174 women (many of which have gotten HIV from their breastfeeding babies), and 64 men.
 The provincial health secretary blamed infections on healthcare from “quacks and some qualified doctors.”
-As of September 2019, the investigation is continuing.
+As of November 2019, the investigation is continuing.

 Kot Imrana, near Kot Momin, Sargodha, 2018-19

 In January 2019, the Health Department found 669 (13.4%) of 5,000 residents of Kot Imrana were HIV-positive.
 HIV prevalence was higher in women and children. “[A] quack was found to have used the same syringe on multiple patients.”
 There are many quacks in the region. “[B]arbers are the other sources of HIV transmission because they use contaminated razors and blades.”
 Awareness of the disaster is unfolding, but it is taking time to see it clearly, both in Pakistan and international reports.